erikkristiaan/Lines/readme.md

-# Polygons
+# Lines

-Polygons is a generative art program which prints random 2D primitives to a blank canvas based on an input source image.
+Lines is a generative art program which prints random 2D primitives to a blank canvas based on an input source image.

 ## Installation 🤔